 The ruling in Ireland was derived from an old value-added tax law stating that the sugar content of bread cannot exceed two percent of the weight of flour in the dough and be considered a food staple.
 Because Subway bread was found to have a sugar content of approximately 10 percent by weight, it far exceeded this threshold.

 So, How Much Sugar Is In Bread Products?

 The ingredients for making basic bread are not significant sources of natural sugar (i.e. flour, water, salt), so any amount of sugar above 1 gram per serving on a nutrition facts label will be added sugar.
 There is a big range of sugar content in breads found on supermarket shelves.
 Some contain none, while others can include upwards of 4 grams per slice, including breads with enticing labels such as “healthy multi-grain” or “organic grain and seed,” and especially any bread with the word honey in the descriptor.
-(It is worth noting that many sliced breads on retail shelves in the U.S. are even higher in sugar than the equivalent ounce-to-ounce portion of Subway bread).
 Now, if a few slices of bread were the only source of added sugar in the average American’s diet, this would not be a major cause of concern but the fact is that sugar is a common ingredient in most processed foods—even “healthy” ones and it can quickly add up.
 And for PB&J lovers, a simple sandwich can turn into a sugar bomb from the hidden sugar in the bread, potentially hidden sugar in peanut butter (another story for another time), and of course, the added sugar in the jelly.